alyssonbarrera/coinsynch/README.md

 pnpm lint
 ```

-📦 To build the project, run the development server:
+📦 To build the project

 ```bash
 npm run build